 I finally managed to make the trip to Siriraj Medical Museum.
-I was in Bangkok a few weeks ago and was able to visit this museum that my yoga anatomy teacher, Ewa, at the yoga teacher training recommended.
+I was in Bangkok a few weeks ago and was able to visit this place that my yoga anatomy teacher, Ewa, from the yoga teacher training recommended.
 Should I actually now inform that some of these photos – in addition to the actual museum – are not for the squeamish?!
 Just kidding, don’t worry.
 I’ve left out the freakiest.
 They might get banned anyway.

 The most interesting museums were the Pathology and Anatomy Museums.
-In the first one they had deformed babies in folmadehyde (it’s strange that the creepiest stuff is always the most interesting).
-They had a very informative exhibition about the 2004 Tsunami’s effects on human bodies and how the forensic investigators worked to identify the bodies and medical team helped people with serious injuries.
-This was a part of a wider Forensic Museum collection which had eg. bodies of murders, skulls showing gunshot holes and what might happen to your head if you die in a car accident.
+In the first one, they had deformed babies in formaldehyde (it’s strange that the creepiest stuff is always the most interesting).
+They had a very informative exhibition about the 2004 Tsunami’s effects on human bodies, and how the forensic investigators worked to identify the bodies and the medical team helped people with serious injuries.
+This was a part of a wider Forensic Museum collection, which had eg. bodies of murderers, skulls showing gunshot holes and displays on what might happen to your head if you die in a car accident.
 After this, you will want to wear a seat belt and helmet.
 Guaranteed!

 Prepare to see numerous dissected body parts and human bodies.
 Bones also, but they seem a bit tame after the REAL deal.
 Obviously deformities as well.
-Babies in jars, in the same vein as in the Pathology Museum.
-This Museum boasts also being the only one which has the whole body arterial system and central nervous system.
-Imagine the person who has scraped off everything else, so there is nothing but a fine, thread-like matrix of peripheral nervous system left (google it, or better yet, go and see for yourself)!
+Babies in jars, in the same vein, as in the Pathology Museum.
+This museum boasts also being the only one, which has the whole body arterial system and central nervous system intact, and on display.
+Imagine the person who has scraped off everything else, so there is nothing else but a fine, thread-like matrix of peripheral nervous system left (google it, or better yet, go and see for yourself)!

 The museum should be open daily from 10am to 5pm, except Tuesdays and public holidays.
 The admission to all of the museums is only 300 baht.
-After the creepy(?) experience you can chill your nerves at the riverside where they have some nice cafes and restaurants and a new, cool and hipstery mall, Tha Maharaj on the east bank of Chao Phraya (Rattanakosin side) where the ferries cross the river.
+After the creepy(?) experience, you can chill your nerves down at the riverside, where they have some nice cafes and restaurants.
+In addition, you can find the new, cool, hipstery mall, Tha Maharaj on the east bank of Chao Phraya (Rattanakosin side) where the ferries cross the river.
 The ferry cost only 3 baht and they run frequently.
-Oh, and you are not allowed to take photos at the museums.
+Oh, and you are not allowed to take photos inside the museums.
 Don’t tell anyone.
 I know I won’t…